Enrollment at AcademyACL

 Please note that the submission of the Enrollment Packet indicates from a parent: “I am meaningfully interested in (but not obligated to) having my child attend Academy for Advanced and Creative Learning.
 I understand that submitting this information does not enroll my child in AcademyACL.”
-Enrollment occurs when an official Offer of Enrollment has been accepted, a records review completed, and a confirmation of Registration Complete has been received via email.
+Enrollment occurs after a Provisional Offer of Enrollment has been accepted, a records review completed, and a confirmation of Registration Complete has been received via email.

 Concerning Board Policy and Enrollment After Count Day:

 The Board recognizes the importance of stable class rosters and keeping manageable class sizes.
 To this end, after the official Count Day no more students may be accepted into any class that already has a roster equal to or exceeding the maximum number of students in the grade as directed by the Board.
 Should a class roster drop below the stated minimum enrollment, any students on the waiting list for that roster shall be offered a space on that class roster in the order they are listed on the wait list.
 When a class roster is equal to or greater than the stated minimum and less than stated maximum, students on the wait list may be offered a space on the class roster—in the order they are listed on the wait list—at the Academy Director’s sole discretion. (see Policy link for JFBA, above)